 A random sample is where everyone in the target population has an equal and random chance of being invited to participate in the survey.
 Microsoft Excel has a few random number generator functions that can help with this.
-There is also open source randomising software, such as the tool at Research Randomizer (follow the link below for more information).
+There is also open source randomising software, such as the Research Randomizer.

 A systematic sample is similar to a random sample, but where participants are selected according to a rule or pattern.
 For example, a systematic sample may be drawn by selecting every 10th participant from a list.
 The 10th, 20th, 30th and so on will be selected to become the members of the sample group.

 A stratified sample refers to dividing the target population into sub-samples (‘quota’ groups), then applying an appropriate sampling strategy within each group.
 This helps ensure that the diversity in the target population is reflected in the sample (for small, medium and large schools; secondary, primary and central schools; urban, regional and remote locations and so on).